-The Research Unit Systems and Infrastructures analyses the interaction of technologies, infrastructures and energy sources for the transformation to a sustainable energy system.
+The Research Unit Systems and Infrastructures analyses the interaction between technologies, infrastructures and energy sources for the transformation to a sustainable energy system.

 The focus of research is on transformation processes that will lead from today's established technologies and infrastructures to a sustainable energy system and industrial sector.
-This involves the identification, analysis and optimisation of suitable systems and technologies, taking into account path dependencies and interactions of technical as well as spatial and temporal nature.
+This involves the identification, analysis and optimisation of suitable systems and technologies, taking into account path dependencies and technical as well as spatial and temporal interactions.

-Infrastructures, such as electricity grids, gas pipelines, product pipelines and heat grids, play a special role in security of supply and the conversion of the energy system and can be both a prerequisite and an obstacle to transformation of the energy system.
+Infrastructures, such as electricity grids, gas pipelines, product pipelines and heat grids, play a special role in security of supply and the conversion of the energy system, and can be both a prerequisite for and an obstacle to transforming the energy system.
 Such infrastructures are large-scale and durable; once investments have been made, they should be used over several decades.
-It is therefore essential to identify robust paths so that the expansion of infrastructures purposefully contributes to the transformation of the energy system and no undesirable lock-in effects occur.
+It is therefore essential to identify robust paths, so that the expansion of infrastructures purposefully contributes to the transformation of the energy system and no undesirable lock-in effects occur.